mWater/mwater-forms/docs/Forms Context.md

 ## renderEntitySummaryView(entityType, entity)

+Renders an entity as a React element for summary (small box)

+# renderEntityListItemView(entityType, entity)

-Renders an entity as a React element.
+Renders an entity as a React element for list (compact)

 ## canEditEntity(entityType, entity)